springfall2008/batpred/docs/config-yml-settings.md

 This section of the documentation describes what the different configuration items in apps.yaml do.

+When you edit apps.yaml, AppDaemon will automatically detect the change and Predbat will be reloaded with the updated file.
+You don't need to restart AppDaemon for your edits to take effect.

 ## Templates

 You can find template configurations in the following locations: